911 Remembrance Ceremony

 Health Department Testing and Face Coverings

 Masks/face coverings can help to slow the spread by slowing or stopping the droplets that carry the virus.
-Free cloth masks are available at the Health Department for those that want one.
+Free cloth masks are available upon request at the Health Department for those that want one.
 Stop by Monday through Friday from 8:00 am until 4:30 pm to pick one up for each individual in your household.

 The local Health Department (1503 South Main Street) is conducting drive through testing, free of charge, Monday through Friday from 9:00 AM to 2:00 PM.
 No doctor’s order is required, and no appointment is necessary.
 Anyone can be tested regardless of symptoms.